gmestdagh/gmestdagh.github.io/home.md

 I started in May 2025 a postdoctoral contract in the [Tripop][tripop] team in Grenoble, France.
-I work on the dynamic simulations of ski lift cables, with [Vincent Acary][vacary] and Matthieu Weiss ([STRMTG][strmtg]).
+I work on the dynamic simulations of cable transports, with [Vincent Acary][vacary] and Matthieu Weiss ([STRMTG][strmtg]).

 [strmtg]: https://www.strmtg.developpement-durable.gouv.fr/spip.php?page=sommaire